 Our procedures are designed to ensure that a missing child is found and returned to effective supervision as soon as possible.
-If a child goes missing, we will we will follow North Northamptonshire Council's Children Missing from Education procedures.
+If a child goes missing, we will:

+will follow Northamptonshire Council's Children Missing from Education procedures.
 This involves contacting the parent or carer on the first day of absence and continuing to make every effort to locate the pupil.